 - Adjustment screw provides tension tuning

 A pair of good hair shears shouldn’t have to cost an arm and a leg – especially for home use.
 When it comes to cheap shears, all too often you have to compromise on many components, such as the tension system, grip, and blade quality.
-When looking for the best hair shears under $100, we found the Equinox International Professional Razor Edge Series shears to be the best.
+When looking for well-made shears under $100, we found the Equinox International Professional Razor Edge Series shears to be the best.

 With a sweeping offset ergonomic design coupled with a finger rest, these premium shears made from Japanese stainless steel will be comfortable to hold.
 While the weight is a bit hefty at 4.8 ounces, if you aren’t holding these all day, then it shouldn’t cause any sort of fatigue.

 At 6.5″ in total body length, these shears provide leverage when cutting hair both thick and thin.
 Of course, some difficulty is expected when working the details and would be better served with a smaller pair of shears.

 Perhaps the biggest selling point to these shears when compared to others at a similar price point will be the tension screw.
 Should you be cutting thin or thick hair, you can easily give the tension screw a slight turn to make cutting easier.

 Unlike premium brands, these hair shears by Equinox do not come with any sort of warranty.
 While our research doesn’t show any evidence that these will break after a few uses, do know that this is a risk – especially if you are one that files warranty claims regularly.

 - Sharp blades thanks to quality Japanese steel